Costa Rica Volcanoes, Rainforests & Beaches Costa Rica

 1

-As you land in Costa Rica’s central valley, your knowledgeable guide will meet you and will go over the exciting itinerary with you on the way to the hotel in San José.
+As you land in Costa Rica’s central valley, your guide will meet you and accompany you to the hotel in San José.

 You’ll be welcomed with your first delicious Costa Rican meal before heading to bed to a good night’s sleep before your exciting first full day tomorrow.